aidanboop/aidanboop.github.io/_pages/about.md

 layout: about
 title: home
 permalink: /
-subtitle: <a href='https://longdogechallenge.com/'>what am i thinking about currently</a>.
+subtitle: <a href='https://longdogechallenge.com/'>my brain 24/7</a>.

   Data Science Student at MTU.

-Every thought we think is creating our future.
+"Every thought we think is creating our future."

 profile:
   align: right